timrchavez/timrchavez.github.io/_posts/2014-02-04-recording-my-thoughts.md

 {% include JB/setup %}

-I attempted to start a blog at [Tumblr](http://timrcc.tumblr.com) in 2010 right after joining [Canonical](http://www.canonical.com), I never formed a blogging habbit, and that effort eventually failed.
-Part of the reason I think this happened had to do with the fact that I was not really working on anything terribly interesting at work and most of my off time was being spent learning how to be a dad (which I am still leaning, by the way).
-A lot has changed between 2010 and 2014, though.
-For example, I feel like I have established some pretty useful parenting patterns that have given me back some of my free time back in the evening (mostly tricking my child to fall asleep before 9PM).
-I am also working on some pretty interesting things at Canonical (at least for someone who enjoys release engineering, continuous integration, and software delivery pipelines) that I would love to to write about openly.
-I have also rediscovered some of my coding mojo and developed an interest in physical sensors and the so-called "Internet of things" and have a few personal projects in flight that I would like to blog about as well.
+I attempted to start a blog at [Tumblr](http://timrcc.tumblr.com) in 2010 right after joining [Canonical](http://www.canonical.com), but I never formed a blogging habbit, and that effort eventually failed.
+Part of the reason I think this happened had to do with the fact that I was not really doing anything terribly interesting Canonical at the time and most of my off time was being spent learning how to be a new dad.
+Enough has changed between 2010 and 2014, though, that I the urge to start blogging again.
+For one, I find that I am currently working on some pretty interesting stuff at Canonical that I would like to blog about.
+My family has also finally found a routine that works and it has given me back some of my free time to work on personal projects and I would like to blog about those as well.

 This time around I have chosen to use my [GitHub](http://github.com) User Page + [Jekyll-Bootstrap](http://jekyllbootstrap.com/).
 My sincere hope is that by using